-Dieting techniques you can learn from Olympic athletes
+Dieting techniques from Olympic athletes

 Despite our best intentions, when it comes to weight loss and healthy habits, we all have our weak moments — those times we always slip up, no matter how determined we are.